-"\UDF Non-Allocatable Space"
+"UDF Non-Allocatable Space"

 The stream shall be marked with the attributes Metadata (bit 4 of file characteristics set to ONE) and System (bit 10 of ICB flags field set to ONE).
-This stream shall have all Non-Allocatable sectors identified by its allocation extents.
-The allocation extents shall indicate that each extent is allocated but not recorded.
-This list shall include both defective sectors found at format time and space allocated for sparing at format time.
+The stream's allocation descriptors shall identify all non-allocatable packets.
+The allocation descriptors shall have allocation type 1 (allocated but not recorded).
+This stream shall include both defective packets found at format time and space allocated for sparing at format time.